Aleida K. Wahn

 I have blogged for Psychology Today, writing under the column “Personal Perspectives: The View From Here.”
 I have written human interest stories and motivational articles, encompassing a wide array of topics.
 My stories have included the frightening night my family was suddenly surrounded by African elephants while on safari in Botswana, to empowering stories such as the lessons I learned the year my husband almost died, how a victim of abuse and trafficking found healing and purpose, how a successful trial attorney turned childhood pain into power, and my day with the Border Angels leaving life-saving water.
 You may read my stories at: https://www.psychologytoday.com/blog/the-view-here

 I obtained a Juris Doctor degree from The University of San Diego School of Law, where I was awarded the Best Brief in the Alumni Tort Competition and was a legal intern at the San Diego County District Attorney’s Office, Gang Prosecution Unit.
 I conducted pretrial preparation of felony cases, researched and wrote motions, attended felony arraignments and preliminary hearings, photographed crime scenes with criminal investigators, and went on police-ride-alongs through gang territory.
-A highlight of law school was attending the summer program of the Institute of International and Comparative Law at The University of Paris, France.
+A highlight of law school was studying one summer at the Institute of International and Comparative Law at The University of Paris, France.
+During the program, I attended a lecture at the Palais de Justice and visited France’s important historical sites.

 My Legal Background

-After passing the California bar examination on my first attempt, I worked at the San Diego County District Attorney’s Office, Family Support Division.
-I worked as a lead attorney and went to court daily to prosecute paternity cases, establish support orders, and recover money owed to the County of San Diego.
+After passing the California bar exam, I worked at the San Diego County District Attorney’s Office, Family Support Division.
+I was a lead attorney and went to court daily to prosecute paternity cases, establish support orders, and recover money owed to the County of San Diego.
 I then became an associate attorney at The Law Offices of Sandra Joan Morris, a family law firm representing prominent San Diego families, successful individuals, and professional athletes.
-I worked on complex and large estate divorces, encompassing division of marital assets, high conflict custody and visitation litigation, and establishment of child and spousal support orders.
+I worked on complex and large estate divorces, encompassing division of marital assets, high conflict custody litigation, and establishment of child and spousal support orders.
+After taking some time off to raise a family, I returned to law working in criminal post-conviction and began writing about murder trials I attended.

 My Volunteer Work & Professional Affiliations

 I have given back to the community by volunteering at legal clinics.
-For many years I volunteered at expungement clinics held by the San Diego Clean Slate Program and the San Diego Public Defender’s Office where I worked one-on-one with individuals who needed legal assistance in cleaning up their criminal records.
+For many years I volunteered at expungement clinics held by the San Diego Clean Slate Program and the San Diego County Public Defender’s Office where I worked one-on-one with individuals who needed legal assistance in cleaning up their criminal records to enable them to obtain employment, housing, and to build a better future for themselves and their family.
 I have also volunteered helping individuals file domestic violence restraining orders.
-I marched in the Innocence March with the California Innocence Project to seek exoneration for individuals wrongfully incarcerated, and traveled with the Border Angels to the Ocotillo desert to leave life-saving water along migrant crossing routes.
+I marched in the Innocence March with the California Innocence Project to seek exoneration for individuals wrongfully convicted, and traveled with the Border Angels to the Ocotillo desert to leave life-saving water along migrant crossing routes.

-I do service projects with my family through the San Diego Food Bank, Kitchens for Good, Friends & Family Community Connection, Project Concern International, and The Surfrider Foundation.
+My family and I do service projects with Promises2Kids, San Diego Food Bank, Kitchens for Good, Project Concern International, and The Surfrider Foundation.
 I served on the Children’s Committee of The Del Mar Foundation helping bring educational, cultural, and family activities to the Del Mar community and public.

 My professional affiliations include the San Diego Criminal Defense Bar Association, San Diego County Bar Association, San Diego Psych-Law Society, San Diego Society of Professional Journalists, and Partners in Crime/San Diego Sisters in Crime.